-With around 50 employees, the company produce an average of 50,000 gears every month, up to 90% of which are exported.
-The company have recently purchased a second LX 460AE bandsaw from Prosaw in order to help manage demand, having originally purchased their first machine two years ago.
+With around 50 employees, the company produces an average of 50,000 gears every month, up to 90% of which are exported.
+The company has recently purchased a second LX 460AE bandsaw from Prosaw in order to help manage demand, having originally purchased its first machine two years ago.

-The company are capable of producing gears of up to 47 mm in width, although the majority of their production is for 12 mm wide gears.
+The company is capable of producing gears of up to 47 mm in width, although the majority of its production is for 12 mm wide gears.

 After the billets have been sawn by the bandsaws, they are turned on CNC machines, hobbed, shaved and finally heat treated in a specialised heat treatment plant to form the finished gear, many of which are used in high quality diesel engines and industrial gearboxes, some of which are used by companies such as Rolls Royce.

 The latest bandsaws acquired from Prosaw replace older models that had become outdated and lacked some of the technical innovations that can be found on these modern saws.

 Explained Production Director Colin Brown "The reliability of these machines is a really important requirement for us, since we operate on a two shift basis and produce such large volumes of gears that any small interruption to production can therefore have a highly detrimental effect on our business.
 We are therefore delighted with the performance of our new saws.
 They have proved to be exceptionally reliable."